ibrahimroshdy/ibrahimroshdy.github.io/README.md

 - `about` - Show brief information about me
 - `social` - Display social media links
 - `clear` - Clear the terminal screen
+- `history` - Show command history
+- `theme [light/dark]` - Change site theme
+- `matrix` - Show a Matrix animation
 - `open [section]` - Navigate to a specific section (e.g., `open articles`)

+## Theme Toggle

+The site supports both light and dark themes:

+- Click the sun/moon icon in the navigation bar to toggle between themes
+- Your preference is saved in local storage and will persist between visits
+- The site respects your system preference if no manual selection is made
+- All colors smoothly transition when changing themes

 ## License